The turbulent Colorado River is one of the most heavily regulated and hardest working rivers in the world.

 The 2003 Quantification Settlement Agreement incorporated an Imperial Valley to San Diego County water transfer.
-This was followed by a 2007 agreement among the seven Colorado Basin states that established a new water release formula between Powell and Mead lakes to help meet increased demand for water.
+This was followed by a 2007 agreement among the seven Colorado Basin states that established a new water release formula between Lake Powell and Lake Mead to help meet increased demand for water.

-More recently, in 2012 the U.S. and Mexico signed Minute 319.
-Minute 319 establishes new rules for sharing Colorado River water through a five-year pact.
-Mexico, with limited storage capacity, may now store some of its Colorado River water in Lake Mead.
-In exchange, should a shortage be declared in the Lower Basin, less water will be sent to Mexico.
+In 2012, the U.S. and Mexico signed Minute 319.
+Minute 319 established new rules for sharing Colorado River water through a five-year pact.
+Mexico, with limited storage capacity, would be able to store some of its Colorado River water in Lake Mead.
+In exchange, should a shortage be declared in the Lower Basin, less water would be sent to Mexico.

-A continuation of Minute 319 called Minute 323 was finalized in September 2017.
-The agreement provides a continuous flow of water to the Colorado River Delta and expands the restored habitat area to from 1,700 acres to 4,300 acres.
+A continuation of Minute 319, called Minute 323, was finalized in September 2017.
+One focus of Minute 323 is to provide water to habitat restoration sites, and to maintain and expand them to as many as 4,300 acres.
 Mexico will continue to store water in Lake Mead and both governments will provide funding and other resources for research projects along the border and throughout the region.